open-formulieren/open-forms/docs/installation/upgrade-400.rst

 Cookie group
 ------------

-.. todo:: Check if we can provide a shim for this.

 On the cookie-list page ("Manage cookies", via the footer), the descriptions of a cookie group are now rendered using the ``utrecht-paragraph`` component instead of our hardcoded CSS.
 Additionally, the accept/decline buttons/status are now rendered using